The current crisis brought us the opportunity to reimagine how work fits into a good life. Let’s not waste it!

 Employees are leaving en masse the companies that aren’t flexible enough or aren’t offering a compelling value proposition, in the Great Resignation.
 Organisations will have to adapt and offer their employees the possibility to conduct a good life, or they risk falling into irrelevance as all their best talent leaves.

 Lastly, we cannot talk about great companies without talking about great leaders.
 The world is changing, organisations are changing, and leaders will have to change too.
-The leader of the future will have to be more empathetic and more emotionally intelligent, more open to differences, and able to integrate successfully diverse teams, and will have to know how to use AI and technology to improve the results of their team.
+The future leader will have to be more empathetic and more emotionally intelligent, more open to differences, and able to integrate successfully diverse teams, and will have to know how to use AI and technology to improve the results of their team.
 Above all the rest, the leader of the future will have to create a compelling, inspiring, and purposeful vision that goes beyond financial results to be able to attract the best talent out of there and bring the best out of it.

 Reimagining the world of work